cn0047/stash/ed/mysql/README.md

-CHECK TABLE tab; -- checks a table for errors, for MyISAM - update key statistics ANALYZE TABLE tab; -- performs a key distribution analysis REPAIR TABLE tab; -- repairs a possibly corrupted table (MyISAM, ARCHIVE, and CSV) OPTIMIZE TABLE tab; -- reorganizes the physical storage of table data and associated index data,
+CHECK TABLE tab; -- checks a table for errors, for MyISAM - update key statistics ANALYZE TABLE tab; -- performs a key distribution analysis REPAIR TABLE tab; -- repairs a possibly corrupted table (MyISAM, ARCHIVE, and CSV) OPTIMIZE TABLE tab; -- (defragmentation) reorganizes the physical storage of table data and associated index data,
                     -- to reduce storage space and improve I/O efficiency when accessing the table.

 SELECT VERSION();